gopheracademy/gopheracademy-web/content/upcoming/patchwork.md

 ![dgw](images/pw-dgw.png)

 * **Devices** are connected to the host running DGW and communicate with Device Agents using their native protocols (Serial, ZigBee, etc)
-* **Device Agents** are small programs running on the DGW and communicating through *stdin/stdout* with the Process Manager
+* **Device Agents** are small programs running on the DGW that communicate with the Process Manager via *stdin/stdout*
 * **Process Manager** manages the Device Agents (system processes) and forwards data between them and the communication Services
 * **Services** expose the devices managed by Device Agents via common APIs (REST/MQTT) and forward requests/responses and data streams to the applications

 Device agents for Patchwork can be implemented in any programming language suitable for integration of a particular device and [example agents](https://github.com/patchwork-toolkit/agent-examples) are provided.
 Having a device agent, the integration of a new device reduces to describing its capabilities and parameters to the agent and communication protocols in a json configuration file.
-Using this configuration, the DGW will register the device in the Device Catalog and expose its resources via configured APIs.
+Using this configuration, DGW will register the device in the Device Catalog and expose its resources via configured APIs.

 ## Discovery

 In Patchwork, we distinguish between discovery of network services and IoT devices, which is implemented by the Device and Service catalogs correspondingly.
 The catalogs serve as registries for both Patchwork components and third-party applications and services and expose RESTful APIs.

-Devices integrated with the DGW are automatically registered in its local Device Catalog, which can be used by applications to search for devices with required capabilities/meta-information integrated with that DGW.
-In addition to that, a network-wide Device Catalog can be configured on DGWs and populated with information about devices connected to them.
+Devices integrated with the DGW are automatically registered in its local Device Catalog, which can be used by applications to search for devices integrated with that DGW by their capabilities/meta-information.
+In addition to that, a network-wide Device Catalog can be configured on DGWs and populated with information about all devices in the network.

 Similarly, Service Catalog provides a registry of services running on the network, and can be used by applications to search for services by meta-information.
-For example, the network-wide Device Catalog can be registered in the Service Catalog to be discovered by applications.
+For example, a network-wide Device Catalog can be registered in the Service Catalog to be discovered by applications.

 To enable [zeroconf networking](http://en.wikipedia.org/wiki/Zero-configuration_networking) and discovery of services and IoT devices without manual configuration of the endpoints or IP addresses, we use [DNS-SD](http://dns-sd.org/) discovery and advertise the Service Catalog endpoint on the network.
 Having discovered the Service Catalog, applications can query it for available services and then search for devices by querying the discovered Device Catalog.